tsonga12/tsonga12.github.io/README.md

 ## Hosting the resume on GitHub Pages

 ### Transform the current resume into MarkDown version
   In order to work with MarkDown, an text editor/IDE  is needed.
 Since Atom works well with MarkDown and it integrates with GitHub, it is chosen to be the text editor for this tutorial.
-For the sake of simplicity integrating with GitHub will not be covered.
+For the sake of simplicity, integrating with GitHub will not be covered.
 Here are the steps needed to accomplish the task.

-1. Create a new file in Atom and name it as index.md
+1. Create a new file in Atom and name it as index.md.

 2. Paste the current resume to the file and start formatting the resume using MarkDown syntax.
 If the resume is not formatted with MarkDown then resume is posted in GitHub won't display as wanted since GitHub only understands the MarkDown syntax.

 ### Create a repository
   After having the resume in MarkDown, a repository is needed for storing the resume as well as the documentation (images, video, README.md file, etc. ) that come with it.
 It can be accomplished by doing the following steps:

-1. Go to the main page -> click on the plus sign at the top right corner -> click on "New repository"
+1. Go to the main page -> click on the plus sign at the top right corner -> click on "New repository".

 ![New repository](Images/createRepo.png)